Rental Property Analysis

 2 operating modules are available to users of the Pro Version of the spreadsheet:

 Input your Gross Scheduled Income (i.e. rent to be received), estimated vacancy, and any other income (parking, laundry, etc.).
 This will give you your Gross Operating Income (GOI).
+Operating expenses in the template are divided into 2 categories: fixed and variable.
+Fixed expenses can be input as a hard number whereas variable expenses are input as a % of GSI.

-Estimated Vacancy can be calculated in multiple ways in the spreadsheet: as a % of rent, or as a number of months or weeks per year.
+Vacancy: Estimated Vacancy can be calculated in multiple ways in the spreadsheet: as a % of rent, or as a number of months or weeks per year.
 Note that your choice of vacancy rate should depend on multiple criteria:

 Note that the average vacancy rate for rental properties was 7% in the U.S. in 2018.
 A good estimate is usually to take 3 to 4 weeks of potential vacancies each year.
 Please refer to the Vacancy article for more guidance on how to estimate the appropriate vacancy rate for your property.